ivanELEC/ivany-portfolio-old/README.md

 # ivany-portfolio
 A portfolio site for Ivan Yohuno to showcase digital skills.
-Built in React Typescript
+Built in React Typescript/Node